Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of

 When Eq. \eqref{eq:vertex=1} is invoked, the polarizability becomes the independent-particle bubble:

-In periodic solids, this reduces to the Adler–Wiser form and yields the random-phase approximation (RPA) of the dielectric function,~\cite{Ren:RI-RPA:2012} when no self-consistency is invoked.
+In periodic solids, this reduces to the Adler-Wiser form and yields the random-phase approximation (RPA) of the dielectric function,~\cite{Ren:RI-RPA:2012} when no self-consistency is invoked.
 In the self-consistent implementations ~\cite{scGW_Andrey09,Yeh:GPU:GW:2022,Kutepov:scGW:CrI3:2021}, the use of $\Phi$-derivable approximations ensures conservation laws.~\cite{Baym61, BaymKadanoff62}